vitiral/simple-quality/clean-code.md

 standardized.

 Commit your changes.
 There is one final thing we should do, and that is to format your design docs.
-Run `rst fmt -w`.
+Run `artifact fmt -w`.
 This will format and alphabetize all your design documents (and remove comments, which [is a bug][3])